Variation of Tamagawa numbers of Jacobians of hyperelliptic curves with semistable reduction

-The concept of fixpoint filtrations and partial quotients of $\Z[\sigma]$-modules gives an integral analogue of the isotypic decomposition of $\Q[\sigma]$-modules (or at least those on which $\sigma$ acts locally with finite order).
-However, while the isotypic pieces of $\Q[\sigma]$-modules are well-behaved, being free modules over the vector spaces $\Q[\mu_n]$, much less can be expected in general for the partial quotients of $\Z[\sigma]$-modules.
-Thus, it will be useful for us to isolate a class of $\Z[\sigma]$-modules where the fixpoint filtration is well-behaved; the main theorem of this section will then assert that geometric N\'eron component groups are well-behaved in this sense.
+The concept of fixpoint filtrations and partial quotients gives an integral analogue of the isotypic decomposition of representations of cyclic groups on $\Q$-vector spaces.
+However, while the isotypic pieces of such representations are well-behaved, being free modules over the vector spaces $\Q[\mu_n]$, much less can be expected in general for the partial quotients of $\Z[\sigma]$-modules.
+Thus, it will be useful for us to isolate a class of $\Z[\sigma]$-modules where the fixpoint filtration is well-behaved.